NEW Hours of Operations

 Visitors to the Museum must register for a timed ticket entry 24 hours in advance.

 Due to COVID-19, visitors to the Boston campus will only be allowed inside the African Meeting House and Abiel Smith School during their scheduled visitation session.
-The water closet is closed to the public for the remainder of 2020.

 The Boston Campus is currently NOT ADA accessible.
 We are working to make sure we are available to all visitors as quickly as possible